 - Human Lifespan development

 - Meeting Individual Care and Support Needs

 - Working in Health and Social Care

-- Principles of Safe Practice in Health and Social Care

 - Promoting Public Health

-- Enquiries into Current Research in Health and Social Care

-- Sociological perspectives

 Via external assessment in the form of exams and controlled assessments; also by internally marked assignments which are evidenced by a range of methods, including presentations, reports, reflective diaries, leaflets.
 Assignments are graded at Pass, Merit or Distinction level.